Menu Toggle

 McCall Hiking at Brundage Mountain

 Brundage Mountain is a beautiful place to explore on foot, with hiking options to fit every level of fitness and ambition.
-South Lodge Lane offers 3.1 miles of hiking from the summit (or hike up AND down for a 6.2 mile adventure).
+Ride Bluebird Express to the summit before descending 3.1 miles down South Lodge Lane to the base area (or hike up AND down for a 6.2 mile adventure).
 For a shorter but still stunning hike on the summit, try our Hidden Valley Overlook trail, which is 2/3 of a mile out and back.

 Choose Your Own Adventure: Base Area Hiking Options